btholt/complete-intro-to-web-dev-v3/lessons/03-css/I-project.md

 Some notes:

+- You get to do the HTML and the CSS here.
 - [The logo for Coffee Masters is here.](/complete-intro-to-web-dev-v3/images/coffee_masters_logo.png)
 - We didn't talk about how to make rounded corners.
 It's with [border-radius][border-radius].
 - There are many ways to do this.
 Flex and grid would work well, just don't go overboard with grid, it'd be hard to 100% handle this layout in just grid.